GuancheGamer/landing/docs/custom-games.md

 Both you and your friend need to follow each other on the Plutonium Forums:
 - Go to [https://forum.plutonium.pw/users](https://forum.plutonium.pw/users) and search for your friend.
-- Go to his profile and hit the green "plus" (+) button to follow him.
+- Go to their profile and hit the green "plus" (+) button to follow them.
   - If there is only a heart, that means that you are already following them.

 ## T4 / T6